Every free basic convex semi-algebraic set has an LMI representation: Separating Monic Linear Pencils

 By Lemma \ref{cor-sharp-EW}, each $\LC_{X}$ is non-empty.
 By Lemma \ref{lem4} each $\Lambda_X$ is bounded.
-If a sequence from $\Lambda_X$ converges to the monic affine linear pencil $L$, then $L(X)\succeq 0$ for all $X\in \cD_p$.
-By an application of Lemma \ref{lem:nochangestart}, it follows that $L$ is in fact positive definite on $\cD_p$.
+If a sequence from $\Lambda_X$ converges to the monic linear pencil $L$, then $L(Y)\succeq 0$ for each $n$ and $Y\in \cD_p(n)$.
+By an application of Lemma \ref{lem:nochangestart}, it follows that $L$ is in fact positive definite on each $\cD_p(n)$.
 Hence $\Lambda_X$ is closed and thus compact.